Tuition and Fees

 International students may be able to apply for government and industry scholarships available in their home countries.

-Students coming from GIX Academic Network institutions (École Polytechnique Fédérale De Lausanne, The Hong Kong University of Science and Technology, Indian Institute of Science, Korea Advanced Institute of Science & Technology, National Taiwan University, Technion – Israel Institute of Technology, Tecnológico de Monterrey, Tsinghua University, University of British Columbia, and University of Washington) are eligible for an additional fellowship.
+Students coming from GIX Academic Network institutions (École Polytechnique Fédérale De Lausanne, The Hong Kong University of Science and Technology, Indian Institute of Science, Korea Advanced Institute of Science & Technology, National Taiwan University, Technion – Israel Institute of Technology, Tecnológico de Monterrey, and University of British Columbia) are eligible for an additional fellowship.
 Learn more about the fellowship and how to apply here.

 Graduate Funding Information Service